Airthings/waveplus-reader/README.md

 pi@raspberrypi:~$ cd waveplus-reader
 ```

+> Note: The Wave Plus has a sensor sampling frequency of roughly 5 minutes, thus the current sensor values reported will remain the same between each time the Wave Plus requests a new reading from all the sensors.
+It is currently not possible to change the frequency which the Wave Plus reads from its sensors.

 ## Printing data to the terminal window

 Run the Python script ```read_waveplus.py``` in the following way: